 “And all of a sudden the memory appeared to me.
 This taste, it was that of a small bite of madeleine…But when from a departed past nothing survives, after people are dead, after things broken, taste and smell alone, more fragile but more enduring, more ethereal, more persistent, more faithful, rest a long while yet, like souls, remembering, waiting, hoping, amid the ruins of all that remains; and bear unyielding, in the almost impalpable droplet of their essence, the vast structure of recollection.”

 Once the dust from this pandemic has settled and our hands are cracked dry from hygiene, we will gather our lives and go back to our routines.
 And yes, those who suffered insults to olfaction, a harbinger symptom of coronavirus disease, will smell again.
 Yet, as Proust reminds us, the objects and spaces we relate to every day can be imbued with imagination’s twin—memory.
 Reminiscences of our friends, family, and patients lost will be evoked, as if a madeleine from a cup of tea.

 Proust, Marcel.
 Du côté de chez Swann.
 A la recherche du temps perdu I. Paris: Gallimard, 1988.
 All translations are the author’s own.

 Cover Image: The Dessert: Harmony in Red by Henri Matisse (1908).
+Public Domain.
 Painted less than a year before Proust wrote the passages cited in this article.

 Catherine Parker is a medical student at Columbia University Vagelos College of Physicians and Surgeons in New York City, where she is part of a team investigating the impact of COVID-19 on mental health.
 She received an MPhil in European Literature and Culture from Cambridge University and a B.A. in Philosophy and French Studies from Scripps College.